 Use Emmet syntax

-Design Studio New UpdatedThe Code Editor supports Emmet, a shorthand syntax that expands into full HTML.
+BetaThis feature is new and we're actively working to improve it.
+UpdatedThe code editor in Design Studio supports Emmet, a shorthand syntax that expands into full HTML.
 It’s a fast way to generate repetitive structures like tables, links, or nested divs.

 For example, type this (don’t copy/paste):